Are you ready for some highly stimulating fun?

 Also visit with our national symbol, a bald eagle, from Liberty Wildlife’s educational program.

 And last but not least, enjoy a scenic train ride along the Verde River from 1 pm to 5 pm.

 For more information please visit the Firecracker Express website.

 Ready for a sweet, “corny” experience?

-Though it was first celebrated 25 years ago, the universal tradition of having fun continued because, who doesn’t enjoy plenty of food, fun, games, music, vendors and, of course, sweet corn?
+Though it was first celebrated over 25 years ago, the universal tradition of having fun continued because, who doesn’t enjoy plenty of food, fun, games, music, vendors and, of course, sweet corn?

 And if you’d like to enjoy a Vintage baseball game, head to Fort Verde State Historic Park, where they also host a Victorian Christmas ornament-making event for kids as part of the Christmas in July celebration.

 For more information please visit the Cornfest website.

 No way!
 Relax, observe, and enjoy an event while also contributing to the well-being of others?

 That’s right folks!
 Your eyes aren’t playing tricks on you.
 This July 20th, from 7 am to 2 pm, come join the 19th annual Pepsi–Cola Taylor House Century Ride, where you can enjoy scenic rides winding through historic Flagstaff and the cool pines, looping back along the red rock desert of northern Arizona.